 Master's Programme in Supply Management

-Supply management is a unique Master's programme in Finland providing expertise of strategic supply and supplier management.
-The programme is designed to correspond to the growing needs of today's business life in terms of educating open-minded, innovative managers in the fields of supply management and purchasing.
+Supply management is a unique Master's programme in Finland, providing expertise on strategic supply and supplier management.
+The programme is designed to correspond to the growing needs of today's business by educating open-minded, innovative managers in the fields of supply management and purchasing.

-Supply management is a cross-functional activity of a firm that necessitates the ability to manage global value chains and a broad understanding of international business.
-Your studies will integrate disciplines of strategic management, international business, relationship management and collaboration in supply networks.
-In this programme you will focus on design of supply strategies, global challenges of sourcing and development of supply chain.
+Supply management is a cross-functional activity of a firm, requiring a broad understanding of international business.
+Your studies will integrate strategic management, international business and relationship management in supply networks.

 Master of Science in Economics and Business Administration